(Note: This essay launched The American Redoubt movement. It was first posted on March 28, 2011. It was last updated on March 24, 2021)

 In my experience in the western United States, Reformed churches tend to have a very high percentage of families that are both preppers and homeschoolers.

-Here is a list of my own criteria, for you to consider, perhaps as your baseline.
+Here are lists of my own criteria, for you to consider.
 (Note: I come from a Reformed Baptist background, so your criteria may differ):

 - Reliance upon and belief in the literal truth of the 66 books of the Old and New Testament as the Inspired Word of God.

 - Sound doctrine, with Christ as the cornerstone, and preferably in accord with the Five Solas and the Five Points of Calvinism.
-(Or at least four of them.)
+(Or at least four of them.
+This is especially relevant.)

 - A strong emphasis on the Gospel of Christ.